From DNF To First Place in 3 Months

-I made it onto the podium in my very first summer not only racing, but riding!
+I made it onto the podium in my very first summer not only of racing, but of riding!

 And guess what?

-In 3 months, I went from having never ridden a dirt bike before, to landing a 1st place.
+In 3 months, I went from having never ridden a dirt bike before, to landing a first place.

 Here’s the thing though…